- Property code

 several lawned and patio areas with outside furniture, barbeque, panoramic sea views.

-gas central heating, please note that due to its position on the hillside, with access via 32 steps and a steep path down to the beach, it may not suitable for very young children or those with mobility issues, WiFi, short breaks available.
+gas central heating, please note that due to its position on the hillside, with access via 32 steps and a steep path down to the beach, it may not suitable for very young children or those with mobility issues. space for 3 cars at the property, WiFi, short breaks available.

 |1 Jan - 8 Feb||680|

 |9 May - 16 May||994|

 |25 Jul - 22 Aug||1838|

 |31 Oct - 12 Dec||680|